Celebrate Azusa Citizens Scholarship/Nancy Moore Scholarship

 How to Apply

-- For application and more information, contact the Office of Undergraduate Admissions.
+- For an application and more information, contact the Office of Undergraduate Admissions.

 Once the student’s financial aid file is complete, the award usually disburses into the student’s APU account during the first month of the semester (first half of the award in fall, the second half in spring), or later depending on when documentation is received.

 Up to four years (depending on your grade level when you first enrolled at APU).
 Eligibility for this award may change if new information is received.